 It is inconvenient and devastating to get injured while at work.
 The suffering, pain, endless battle with the employer regarding who is at fault for the accident, and countless doctor appointments and mounting bills is overwhelming for one person to handle by themselves.
-This is why you need a Macon Workers’ Compensation Lawyer to help you relieve some of the stress.
+This is why you need a Macon Workers’ Comp Lawyer to help you relieve some of the stress.
 At Calvin Smith Law, our personal injury lawyers will give you all the support you need.

 What Is Workers Compensation?